Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

 In 1985 a floating-point standard has been introduced, which, among multiple things, defined a set of required and recommended arithmetic operations and mathematical functions.
-It is arguably the most important standard in the history of computing.
-Most computer processors and mathematical libraries adopted the standard, which in turn improved reproducibility between different versions of hardware or even between hardware from different vendors.
-Two subsequent revisions of the standard have been released, in 2008 and in 2019.<br /> <br /> For decades the behaviour of 64-bit (double precision) and 32-bit (single precision) arithmetic has been relatively stable and predictable, with software developers being confident in achieving bit reproducibility in most cases.
-The latest TOP500 supercomputer list contains 158 machines with NVIDIA or AMD vector and matrix arithmetic operations, which diverge from the IEEE 754.
+It is the most important standard in the history of computing.
+Most computer processors and mathematical libraries adopted the standard, which in turn improved reproducibility between different versions of hardware or even between hardware from different vendors.<br /> <br /> For decades the behaviour of 64-bit (double precision) and 32-bit (single precision) arithmetic has been relatively stable and predictable, with software developers being confident in achieving bit reproducibility in most cases.
+Today the TOP500 supercomputer list contains about 160 machines with NVIDIA or AMD vector and matrix arithmetic operations, which diverge from the IEEE 754.
 Furthermore, rounding methods that are not standard, such as stochastic rounding, are being included in hardware: Graphcore IPU, Amazon Trainium, and Tesla Dojo chips.
-Most of the low precision arithmetic, despite being introduced for machine learning, are used in scientific computing in general for mixed precision algorithms.<br /> <br /> This sudden change in numerical hardware (at the time of writing still ongoing), a fundamental feature of computers, presents new challenges.
-We need to develop methods to understand or test the numerical behaviour in order to be able to document it for each new device.
-It is important to understand the behaviour of software when creating new devices as well as when simulating the current ones.
-We also need to consider how to adapt our software to effectively use the low precision hardware, minimizing the effects of non-standard numerical operations.
-Finally, we should study how to combine these results to drive the standardization of low precision hardware in order to obtain consistent behaviour in the future.<br /> <br /> PhD projects in this space can go into three main directions: software, hardware, or mathematical study, with possibilities for overlap.
+Most of the low precision arithmetic, despite being introduced for machine learning, is used in scientific computing in general.
+Therefore, it is important to understand the effects of this non-standard hardware on applications and develop approaches to best utilize it.<br /> <br /> Prospective PhD researchers will work on developing methods to understand non-standard low- and mixed-precision hardware and on numerically accurate algorithms that utilize the hardware to gain speed up.<br /> <br /> New postgraduate researchers will become members of Leeds Mathematical Software and Hardware lab, with opportunities to work alongside and communicate with other postgraduate researchers and academics of the Visualisation and Computer Graphics, Scientific Computation, Distributed Systems and Services, and other groups within the School.<br /> <br /> Specific topics/projects within this general area will be tailored to individual interests and skills.
+Individual projects can be focused on software, hardware, or mathematical study, with possibilities for overlap.
+Please feel free to contact the main supervisor informally with your CV and a short list of interests for a discussion.

 <h2 class="heading">How to apply</h2>